cizquierdonov/ms-trifork-books-mgmt-dal/README.md

 You can try calling the operations from there selecting https://ms-trifork-books-mgmt-dal-gzl67i4mbq-uc.a.run.app/ server.

-For more information about how to use and execute REST operations, please download and import in Postman the collection file `./postman/Trifork_Books_API.postman_collection.json` inside GitLab repository.
+For more information about how to use and execute REST operations, please download the http files `./request` folder, inside GitLab repository.